 The gentle deer may be fascinating, but the real draw is the Todai-ji temple, which we'll see on our tour of Nara following a local Japanese guide around the city.
 Until recently, Todai-ji's main hall held the record as the world's largest wooden building (even though the present reconstruction from 1692 is only two-thirds the original size).
 Inside is a 15-metre-tall seated Buddha, one of Japan's largest bronze Buddha statues.
 The temple is just one of many of Nara's UNESCO World Heritage sites.

-After a morning at leisure in Kyoto, we'll pack up and take the bullet train back to Tokyo.
-The rest of the day will be free time for you to spend as you wish, and we’ll staying overnight in the bayside area of Shinagawa.
+Bullet Train to Toyama - After a morning at leisure in Kyoto, we'll pack up and take the bullet train to Toyama for a three-night stay.
+The rest of the day will be free time for you to spend as you wish.

-Cameras at the ready today as we journey from Tokyo to Nagano by bullet train to discover the Northern Alps of Japan.
+Kurobe Alpine Route to Nagano - Cameras at the ready today as we journey from Toyama to Nagano with scenic views of the Northern Alps of Japan.

 Known as the Roof of Japan, the Tateyama Kurobe Alpine Route was officially opened in 1971 and links Toyama City with Omachi in Nagano.
 The route takes us on a unique journey through the Northern Japanese Alps and Tateyama Mountain Range, which can only be travelled by a range of different transport methods, trains, busses, cable cars, ropeway and Japan's last remaining trolley bus.
 The name 'Roof of Japan' comes from the views at the highest altitudes along the route - a knee-trembling 2,450 metres at Murodo Station and 3,015 metres from Mount Tateyamam - from where you can literally look out over the 'un-kai' or 'cloud sea'.
 Needless to say, you're guaranteed some spectacular views on today's adventure (if the weather cooperates).